By: Author John Cunningham. Published: 2021/06/15 at 1:47 pm

 Storing A Snowblower Like a Pro

 The gas stabilizer keeps gas fresh over the storage period.
 This is top of the list for good reason.
 Blended gas, known as ethanol, goes stale quickly.
 When it goes stale it can congeal inside the carburetor causing damage.

 In addition to going stale, ethanol damages the plastic and rubber components of the fuel system.
-To protect your snowblower fuel system, add gas stabilizer.
+To protect your snowblower fuel system, add a gas stabilizer.

 To prevent this, add some engine oil, and we’ll place the engine at TDC.

 - Add capful of engine oil to cylinder

 - Place non-metallic blunt object inside the cylinder (pencil)

 - Turn over engine by hand until the pencil is pushed to the top of the cylinder (valves are now closed)

 Clean Body & Protect

 Wash the machine thoroughly, allow dry, and coat it with Dupont coating.
 The Teflon coat helps guard against moisture, rust, and electrical damage.
 You can use WD40, but the Teflon works best.
 Safe to spray everything but belts.

 Use Breathable Cover